ppeerttu/instagram-clone/image-service/README.md

 ## Configuration

 The local configuration is located at [conf/config.json](conf/config.json).
-In case you run the image using Docker (and `doker-compose`), those configurations aren't applied.
-Configure by using environment variables instead.
+In case you run the image using Docker (and `docker-compose`), those configurations are overwritten by environment variables.
 See [docker-compose.yml](docker-compose.yml) as an example.
 The `IMAGE_DATA_DIR` variable is populated during build, and persisting the image files on host can be done by using volume.

 **Original Vert.x Starter documentation below**